HighTower Advisors LLC Has $2.96 Million Stock Holdings in Kirkland Lake Gold Ltd. (NYSE:KL)

-HighTower Advisors LLC increased its stake in shares of Kirkland Lake Gold Ltd. (NYSE:KL) by 183.2% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 76,709 shares of the company’s stock after acquiring an additional 49,619 shares during the period.
+HighTower Advisors LLC boosted its holdings in shares of Kirkland Lake Gold Ltd. (NYSE:KL) by 183.2% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 76,709 shares of the company’s stock after buying an additional 49,619 shares during the period.
 HighTower Advisors LLC’s holdings in Kirkland Lake Gold were worth $2,955,000 as of its most recent SEC filing.

-Several other large investors also recently modified their holdings of KL.
-Canada Pension Plan Investment Board acquired a new stake in shares of Kirkland Lake Gold during the first quarter worth $54,027,000.
-Morgan Stanley grew its position in Kirkland Lake Gold by 139.8% in the first quarter.
-Morgan Stanley now owns 1,239,129 shares of the company’s stock valued at $41,883,000 after purchasing an additional 722,316 shares in the last quarter.
-Capital Management Corp VA bought a new position in Kirkland Lake Gold in the second quarter valued at $16,238,000.
-Galibier Capital Management Ltd. grew its position in Kirkland Lake Gold by 32.8% in the first quarter.
-Galibier Capital Management Ltd. now owns 1,668,056 shares of the company’s stock valued at $56,325,000 after purchasing an additional 412,104 shares in the last quarter.
-Finally, Russell Investments Group Ltd. grew its position in Kirkland Lake Gold by 3,962.2% in the first quarter.
-Russell Investments Group Ltd. now owns 346,915 shares of the company’s stock valued at $11,713,000 after purchasing an additional 338,375 shares in the last quarter.
-Institutional investors and hedge funds own 49.26% of the company’s stock.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in KL.
+Captrust Financial Advisors raised its holdings in shares of Kirkland Lake Gold by 31.6% in the first quarter.
+Captrust Financial Advisors now owns 1,171 shares of the company’s stock valued at $40,000 after purchasing an additional 281 shares during the last quarter.
+IFP Advisors Inc raised its holdings in shares of Kirkland Lake Gold by 45.8% in the second quarter.
+IFP Advisors Inc now owns 1,050 shares of the company’s stock valued at $41,000 after purchasing an additional 330 shares during the last quarter.
+Ameritas Investment Company LLC purchased a new stake in shares of Kirkland Lake Gold in the first quarter valued at about $60,000.
+Benjamin F. Edwards & Company Inc. raised its holdings in shares of Kirkland Lake Gold by 78.5% in the first quarter.
+Benjamin F. Edwards & Company Inc. now owns 2,158 shares of the company’s stock valued at $73,000 after purchasing an additional 949 shares during the last quarter.
+Finally, HM Payson & Co. raised its holdings in shares of Kirkland Lake Gold by 22.7% in the first quarter.
+HM Payson & Co. now owns 2,700 shares of the company’s stock valued at $91,000 after purchasing an additional 500 shares during the last quarter.
+Hedge funds and other institutional investors own 49.26% of the company’s stock.

-Kirkland Lake Gold (NYSE:KL) last announced its earnings results on Wednesday, July 28th.
-The company reported $0.92 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.85 by $0.07.
-The company had revenue of $662.74 million during the quarter, compared to the consensus estimate of $662.80 million.
+Kirkland Lake Gold (NYSE:KL) last announced its quarterly earnings results on Wednesday, July 28th.
+The company reported $0.92 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.85 by $0.07.
 Kirkland Lake Gold had a net margin of 33.08% and a return on equity of 18.19%.
-On average, analysts forecast that Kirkland Lake Gold Ltd. will post 3.2 earnings per share for the current year.
+The firm had revenue of $662.74 million for the quarter, compared to the consensus estimate of $662.80 million.
+As a group, equities research analysts expect that Kirkland Lake Gold Ltd. will post 3.2 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, July 14th.
-Stockholders of record on Wednesday, June 30th were issued a $0.1875 dividend.
-This represents a $0.75 dividend on an annualized basis and a dividend yield of 1.85%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, July 14th.
+Shareholders of record on Wednesday, June 30th were paid a dividend of $0.1875 per share.
+The ex-dividend date of this dividend was Tuesday, June 29th.
 This is an increase from Kirkland Lake Gold’s previous quarterly dividend of $0.02.
-The ex-dividend date of this dividend was Tuesday, June 29th.
-Kirkland Lake Gold’s dividend payout ratio is presently 21.99%.
+This represents a $0.75 annualized dividend and a dividend yield of 1.85%.
+Kirkland Lake Gold’s dividend payout ratio (DPR) is 21.99%.

 Kirkland Lake Gold Ltd. engages in the mining, development, and exploration of gold properties.
 The firms projects include Holt Mine, Macassa Mine, and Detour Lake MIne.
 The company was founded on June 29, 1983 and is headquartered in Toronto, Canada.